ryanc268/Typescript-Websocket-Game/FUTURE-IDEAS.md

 - store map data (from random generator algorithm) in a db and use a key / hash of some sort to re-access it at another time (mainly for highscores or time-trials)
 - implement random game mode picker once more than 1 game mode is done
 - attacks??
 Some way to kill others and make them respawn.
 This system can be used for many things
+- arrows keys function as wasd
+- funny quotes on loading screens
+- fix up the initial loading screen to include the socket connection so you dont wait on a blank screen to join the game

 game modes